-We consider the risk of modern slavery and human trafficking existing within our operations to be relatively low given that we are a regulated practice providing legal services to clients, and primarily employing legal and business services professionals.
-However, as detailed below, this is under regular review and we acknowledge of course that the existence of any material level of risk requires mitigatory actions to be implemented.
+We consider the risk of modern slavery and human trafficking existing within our operations to be low given that we are a regulated practice providing legal services to clients, and primarily employ legal and business services professionals.
+However, as detailed below, this is under regular review, and we acknowledge of course that the existence of any material level of risk requires mitigatory actions to be implemented.

-To provide seamless advice to our clients across the globe we also have a number of associations; these are formal agreements with other firms worldwide.
-These include the Law Office of Mohammed Altammami (Kingdom of Saudi Arabia), Prolegis LLC (Singapore), Hiswara Bunjamin Tandjung (Indonesia) and Shanghai Kewei Law Firm (China).
-The practice has no liability for the acts or omissions of any given firm with whom we have an association, unless specifically agreed.
-In the Our Policies section of this statement, we describe how we work with our associated firms to support them develop policies aligned to our approach to reduce modern slavery risks.
+To provide seamless advice to our clients across the globe we also have a number of associations; these are formal agreements with other independent law firms being Prolegis LLC (Singapore), Hiswara Bunjamin Tandjung (Indonesia) and Shanghai Kewei Law Firm (China).
+The practice has no liability for the acts or omissions of any firm with whom we have an association, unless specifically agreed.
+In the 'Our Policies' section of this statement, we describe how we work with our associated firms to support them developing policies aligned to our approach to reduce modern slavery risks.